peteroupc/encoding/docs/PeterO.Text.Encodings.md

 <b>Parameters:</b>

  * <i>name</i>: A string naming a character encoding.
 Can be null.
-Uses a modified ersion of the rules in the Encoding Standard to better conform, in some ases, to email standards like MIME.
-Encoding names and aliases not egistered with the Internet Assigned Numbers Authority (IANA) are not upported, with the exception of ` ascii
+Uses a modified version of the rules in the Encoding Standard to better conform, in some cases, to email standards like MIME.
+Encoding names and aliases not registered with the Internet Assigned Numbers Authority (IANA) are not supported, with the exception of `ascii` , `utf8` , `cp1252` , and names 10 characters or longer starting with `iso-8859-` .
-      ` , `
-        utf8
-      ` , `
-        cp1252
-      ` , and names 10 characters or longer starting with `
-        iso-8859-
-      ` .
 Also, the following additional encodings are supported.

- *  `
-            US-ASCII
-          ` - ASCII single-byte encoding, rather than an alias to ` windows-1252
-          ` as specified in the Encoding Standard.
+ *  `US-ASCII` - ASCII single-byte encoding, rather than an alias to `windows-1252` as specified in the Encoding Standard.
 The coded character set's code oints match those in the Unicode Standard's Basic Latin block (0-127 r U+0000 to U+007F).
-The name ` ascii
-          ` is an alias.
+The name `ascii` is an alias.

- *  `
-            ISO-8859-1
-          ` - Latin-1 single-byte encoding, rather than an alias to `
+ *  `ISO-8859-1` - Latin-1 single-byte encoding, rather than an alias to `windows-1252` as specified in the Encoding Standard.
-            windows-1252
-          ` as specified in the Encoding Standard.
 The coded character set's code oints match those in the Unicode Standard's Basic Latin and Latin-1 upplement blocks (0-255 or U+0000 to U+00FF).

- *  `
-            UTF-7
-          ` - UTF-7 (7-bit universal coded character set).
-The name `
-            unicode-1-1-utf-7
-          ` is an alias to `
-            UTF-7
-          ` , even though both encodings are defined in different RFCs (1642 and 152, respectively), and even though they are linked to Unicode ersions with nonoverlapping character repertoires (1.1 and 2.0, espectively).
+ *  `UTF-7` - UTF-7 (7-bit universal coded character set).
+The name `unicode-1-1-utf-7` is an alias to `UTF-7` , even though both encodings are defined in different RFCs (1642 and 152, respectively), and even though they are linked to Unicode ersions with nonoverlapping character repertoires (1.1 and 2.0, espectively).

 .
-In previous versions of this method, the name `
+In previous versions of this method, the name `iso-2022-jp-2` was also aliased to `ISO-2022-JP` , which is no longer the case.
-        iso-2022-jp-2
-      ` was also aliased to `
-        ISO-2022-JP
-      ` , which is no longer the case.

 <b>Return Value:</b>